-If you've ever wondered what makes DVD pictures look so much crisper and cleaner than what you used to experience with old VHS and Laserdisk technology, the answer is simple: component video.
+If you've ever wondered what makes DVD pictures look so much crisper and cleaner than what you used to experience with old VHS and LaserDisc technology, the answer is simple: component video.
 What exactly is component video, you ask?
 Well, one thing's for sure: it's not just the three-connector cable that's attaching your DVD player to your TV.

 Component video is referred to as a multi-scan format, which means it belongs to a class of video signals that can be transferred in a varying number of lines and at different frequency rates, whether they're set in interlaced or progressive scan mode.

 Just as a component video cable is made up of three separate conductors/connectors, the chrominance portion of a component video signal is broken down into three separate colors: red, green, and blue.
 But instead of the colors being sent as strictly red, green, and blue information, they're transmitted as color-difference signals, which combine the colors with luminance data and sync pulses in order to conserve bandwidth.
 Each color-difference signal is transmitted through one of the component video cable's three wires, whose respective connectors are color-coded to match the signals they represent (that's why you'll always see red, green and blue connectors on this type of cable).

-Below you'll find the breakdown for each channel, listed according to connector color.
+Below you'll find the breakdown for each channel, listed according to connector color:

-- Red: Red, minus the total luminance value
+- • Red: Red, minus the total luminance value

-- Green: Luminance (the total brightness value), as well as sync pulses
+- • Green: Luminance (the total brightness value), as well as sync pulses

-- Blue: Blue, minus luminance
+- • Blue: Blue, minus luminance

-You'll notice that there isn't actually any green color information transmitted through the green channel.
+You'll notice that there isn't any green color information transmitted through the green channel.
 This is because with component video format, display devices only require red, blue and luminance values.
 As the television or flat screen monitor reads and compares these three factors, it can automatically infer which parts of the overall image needs to be green.

-Just to dispel any possible misconceptions, we'll begin this segment of our talk by saying that there's really no such thing, per se, as a Component Video Connector.
-Component video connectors are described as such strictly because they terminate component video cables – there are several possible connector designs, and just about any of them can be used on other types of audio/video cable.
+Just to dispel any possible misconceptions, we'll begin by saying that there's really no such thing as a Component Video Connector.
+Component video connectors are described as such strictly because they terminate component video cables.
+There are several possible connector designs, and just about any of them can be used on other types of audio/video cable.

-BNC - BNC connectors, which were developed by Paul Neill of Bell Labs and Amphenol's Carl Concelman, are sometimes used for component video connections in high-end consumer or professional-grade electronics.
+BNC connectors, which were developed by Paul Neill of Bell Labs and Amphenol's Carl Concelman, are sometimes used for component video connections in high-end consumer or professional-grade electronics.
 Classified as “bayonet-style,” BNC connectors engage with their corresponding jacks in much the same way that bayonets are mounted to rifles — once plugged in, the connector is twisted so that the jack's two retaining pins lock into its bayonet ring.
 The resulting coupling is strong and secure, and often helps to reduce signal loss.

-No matter which type is used in component video connection, the most important characteristics to look for in a component video connector are how well it stands up to extended use and multiple disconnect-reconnects, whether or not it makes strong electrical contact with jacks, and a snug fit that firmly grips jacks without being tight enough to cause damage.
+No matter which type is used in component video connection, the most important characteristics to look for in a component video connector are how well it stands up to extended use and multiple disconnect-reconnects; whether or not it makes strong electrical contact with jacks; and a snug fit that firmly grips jacks without being tight enough to cause damage.
 Another recommended feature for component video connectors is non-corrosive plating with metals like nickel or gold, which help to maintain connection quality by preventing oxidation.